← Back to ArticlesTraining Tips

 • Train twice a week minimum, three times if possible

-• Don't judge whether it's "working" until week six
+• Do not judge whether it is "working" until week six

 • Expect awkwardness and struggle initially